GuidesAdvancedBlue-Green Deployments

 1. Test Thoroughly in Green

-Always test your Green environment before swapping.
+Always test your Green slot before swapping.
 Use the preview header to:

 • Verify all functionality works correctly